-Breast augmentation has evolved over the past 50 years to become one of the most popular procedures
+Breast augmentation surgery has evolved over the past 50 years to become one of the most popular procedures

 performed by cosmetic plastic surgeons.
 It is also an area of aesthetic surgery that attracts multiple opinions, in particular regarding implants.

-Patients always ask me who is best at performing breast augmentations and my response, after performing more than 6,000 procedures, is that it is not who is the best at putting the breast implants in the patient but rather who is the best at taking care of the problems that can occur afterwards.
+Patients always ask me who is best at performing breast augmentations in Sydney and my response, after performing more than 6,000 procedures, is that it is not who is the best at putting the breast implants in the patient but rather who is the best at taking care of the problems that can occur afterwards.
 Placing any foreign body in a person has potential complications, and the issues with breast implants become more obvious with time.